-&lt;sup>2 Aggregate Real Estate Program excludes two open-end vehicles (American Core Realty Fund & PRISA I) with an aggregate unrealized value of \$96.7 million.
+&lt;sup>2 Aggregate Real Estate Program excludes one open-end vehicle (American Core Realty Fund) with an unrealized value of \$101.8 million.

 &lt;sup>3 Some partnership commitments were made in foreign currency.
 This total reflects committed capital in U.S. dollars, adjusted for foreign currency exchange rates, as of the report date.